Conversation Simulator

 simulator = ConversationSimulator(model_callback=model_callback)

-: an integer that determines the maximum number of goldens that can be generated in parallel at any point in time.
+max_concurrent: an integer that determines the maximum number of conversations that can be generated in parallel at any point in time.
 You can decrease this value if you're running into rate limit errors.
-Defaulted to100
+Defaulted to100.

 Model callback